 What’s particularly fun is to ride Living with the Land and then eat at The Garden Grill upstairs.
 (You do need reservations.)
 Not only will you get to meet Chip and Dale, Mickey, and Pluto, but the restaurant slowly rotates and you get to see inside the Living with the Land ride.
 If you do eat there, keep an eye out for the farmhouse, which can only be seen from the restaurant, not the ride.

 If you think Living with the Land is really cool and want to take it a step further (or if you just like your vacations to be as educational as possible), you might want to consider booking the one-hour Behind the Seeds Tour.
 It costs $25 per adult and $20 per child, and easy to book the tour on the same day.
 We’ve never taken this tour, but I’ve heard really good things about it.
 It’s apparently a very interactive tour, where you can ask questions, release ladybugs, and sample foods.

 Fastpass available?
 Yes, and recommended

-Type: Slow-moving dark ride
+Type: Slow-moving indoor ride

 The Golf Ball Spaceship Earth is a gentle ride through various audio-animatronics scenes depicting the evolution of human communication, while Dame Judi Dench narrates.
 At the end, partly as a distraction to the fact that you’re unloadng, there is a screen activity you do in your car about possibilities of what the future looks like.